puthurr/tika/README.md

 This version is trying to harmonize the way embedded images are showing in the XHTML in a nutshell.

-Once stabilized our plan is to propose our changes to the Apache Tika coomunity.
+Once stabilized our plan is to propose our changes to the Apache Tika community.

+Contact : puthurr@gmail.com

 License (see also LICENSE.txt)
 ------------------------------